 Often poverty and disability go hand-in-hand.
 This program coordinates services for people ages 18-59 who are unable to work due to physical or mental disability.
 The primary goal is to keep these individuals living independently in their homes.
 We do assessments to see what their needs are, then coordinate in-home services and resource management to address those needs.

-1800+ MEN, WOMEN AND CHILDREN served by all Housing Transitions services
+1000+ MEN, WOMEN AND CHILDREN served by all Housing Transitions services of people who completed the

 Clients Served by Program